 What to Fill Your Art Book With

 Anything goes when it comes to art books.
 And they definitely don’t have to be finished in one go.
 We worked on ours for over three weeks!
 That’s the fun part.
 You can make a family art book or individual ones.
 You can keep adding to it over time.
-You can even add more pages as you go.
+And you can even add more pages as you go.

 You can also make art books for special occasions.
 We made some in art class for Mother’s Day that were so special.
 We included quotes on each page from the artist about what they love about their mom.
 It was such a beautiful exchange between mother and daughter.